Codaisseur/taste-of-code-samples/README.md

 Exercise
 ---
-> Use selector to change the color of the html page to green
+> Use selector to change the color of the html page to green and the text color to white

 How would we select the Header(`<h1>`)?
 We will do this by creating a css class.
 A css class can contain certain properties that can be applied to multiple elements.